 YES.
 A tree trunk is both a throwing obstacle and a pointing obstacle.

 Are tree roots considered to be throwing or pointing obstacles?

 Generally speaking: NO. They are considered to be features of the terrain, like rocks.
 There is no clear-cut rule however— in some cases it would be reasonable for the two teams to agree to consider a really large root a pointing obstacle.

-Think of the dead-ball lines as imaginary invisible walls that the visible dead-ball lines project vertically into the sky.
+Think of the dead-ball lines as invisible walls that the dead-ball lines on the ground project up into the sky.
 If a ball stays inside those invisible walls— if it stays directly above the terrain— it stays in-bounds.
 That means that if a boule or a jack hits an overhanging tree branch, a low-hanging light fixture, or a boulodrome ceiling, and drops down onto the terrain without going through one of those invisible walls, it is still alive.
-(Local or tournament rules may over-ride this general rule of course.)
-Here is an outdoor boulodrome in Seaside, Florida.
+The photograph (below) shows an outdoor boulodrome in Seaside, Florida.
 Note the low-hanging light fixtures.
 Most of the light fixtures are in-bounds and are therefore normal features of the terrain, just as rocks on the terrain are normal features of the terrain.
 If a boule hits one of those light fixtures and drops onto the terrain, the light fixture may be damaged but the boule will still be alive.

 Is there really any difference between a throwing obstacle and a pointing obstacle?
 Aren’t they all just “obstacles”?